 - Localized scleroderma tends to affect just a few parts of the body.
 The affected areas usually suffer only mild symptoms and are almost always restricted to skin or muscles.

 - Systemic scleroderma, on the other hand, is more severe.
 Not only does it affect the skin and muscles, but it can also affect the body’s organs as well as the blood vessels and joints.

 Certain people are at a greater risk of developing scleroderma than others.

 But just because you’re at a greater risk of developing the disease, doesn’t necessarily mean you will develop it.

-Those at a risk for developing scleroderma should just look out for it.
-Seek regular checkups from the doctor to catch it before it becomes serious.
+Those at a risk for developing scleroderma should simply look out for it.
+Regular checkups with your doctor can catch it before it becomes serious.

-Because the symptoms of scleroderma are similar to those with other autoimmune diseases present, a definitive diagnosis can be difficult for doctors to make.
+Because the symptoms of scleroderma are similar to those of other autoimmune diseases, a definitive diagnosis can be difficult for doctors to make.